ijt/php-docs-samples/appengine/standard/wordpress/README.md

 gcloud app deploy
 ```

-8. Configure WordPress from the browser.
-Once the app is deployed, open it in your browser and fill out the admin
+8. Open the URL printed out by `gcloud app deploy` for your app and fill out
-account setup form that appears.
+the admin account setup form that appears.

 9. Log into the admin interface and go to `Plugins | Installed
 Plugins` on the menu on the left.
 In the Plugins page that appears, click